mu7ammad1951/Streakinator/README.md

 Streakinator is a GitHub automation tool that updates a `.txt` file in your repository with the current date and time every 24 hours.
 It automates commits and pushes to keep your Boot.Dev study streak alive.

+> **⚠ Important Note:**
+> If you're new to programming and trying to build the habit of coding regularly, you should **NOT** use this tool!
+>
+> Consistency and personal effort are key to developing programming skills, and relying on automation defeats the purpose of building healthy habits.
+>
+> This tool is not meant for cheating—it's meant for those who already know what they’re doing but are too lazy to worry about keeping their streak up every day.

 ## Features
 - Clones the repository to a local directory.
 - Updates `data/date.txt` with the current date and time.